agriculturegovau/agds-next/packages/page-alert/README.md

 ---
-title: Page alert
+title: Page Alert
 description: Page alerts are used to notify users of important information or changes on a page, in a way that attracts the user's attention without interrupting the current task.
 group: Content
 storybookPath: /story/content-page-alert--on-light
 ---

-Typically Page Alerts appear at the top of a page following a submit action.
+Typically page alerts appear at the top of a page following a submit action.

 ## Tones